-Today I woke up in the port of Savona in Italy ready to take a coach trip to the villages of Noli & Finalborgo.
+Today, I woke up in the port of Savona in Italy, ready to take a coach trip to the villages of Noli and Finalborgo.

 Savona, Noli, Finalborgo.

-I woke up around 7 am today, I showered & then went for breakfast in one of the ship's buffets as we pulled into the port of Savona.
-Today I took an escorted coach tour to the two villages of Noli & Finalborgo, Noli on the coast & Finalborgo inland in the mountains.
+I woke up around 7 am today, showered, and then went for breakfast at one of the ship's buffets as we pulled into the port of Savona, where I took an escorted coach tour to the two villages of Noli and Finalborgo, Noli, on the coast and Finalborgo inland in the mountains.

-The coach was due to leave at 9 am & I was sitting on the coach by 8:45 am.
-Typically many people strolled down to the coach late & the coach didn't leave until around 9:20 am.
+The coach was due to leave at 9 am, and I was sitting on the coach by 8:45 am.
+Typically, many people strolled down to the coach late, and the coach didn't leave until around 9:20 am.

 Noli, Liguria, Italy.

 We were soon driving along the coast road to our first stop at Noli.
-The road was winding & narrow & in places, there were road works or places where rock falls were being cleared.
-We were told by our very knowledgeable guide that originally the only way to access Noli was by boat.
-We passed by some beautiful coastal villages as we approached Noli, this part of the coast really is fantastic, I already wanted to come back to visit here again.
+The road was winding and narrow, and in places, there were road works or places where rock falls were being cleared.
+Our very knowledgeable guide told us that initially, the only way to access Noli was by boat.
+We passed by some beautiful coastal villages as we approached Noli.
+This part of the coast is really fantastic.
+I already wanted to come back to visit here again.

-Once we reached Noli the coach dropped us off & our guide showed us the buildings along the roadside explaining that they formed part of the walls of the village.
-She then took us across the road to the beach where fishermen launched their small boats from the beach to fish.
-The bay & coastline here was truly breathtaking.
-After taking time to take photos & look at what the fisherman had caught that morning we crossed back across the road to approach the gates to the walled village.
+Once we reached Noli, the coach dropped us off, and our guide showed us the buildings along the roadside, explaining that they had formed part of the walls of the village.
+She then took us across the road to the beach, where fishermen launched their small boats from the beach to fish.
+The bay and coastline here were genuinely breathtaking.
+After taking time to take photos and look at what the fisherman had caught that morning, we crossed back across the road to approach the gates of the walled village.

-Our guide then walked us through the main gates to Noli & showed us around the village all too briefly.
-I instantly fell in love with this tiny village & plan to put visiting this village & spending more time here on my bucket list.
-Our guide told us much of the history of Noli & showed us memorial stones on the inside of the village walls dedicated to some of the people that had lived there throughout its history.
+Our guide then walked us through the main gates to Noli and showed us around the village all too briefly.
+I instantly fell in love with this tiny village and plan to visit it and spend more time here.
+Our guide told us much of the history of Noli and showed us memorial stones on the inside of the village walls dedicated to some of the people who had lived there throughout its history.

-Whilst in the Oratorio di Sant'Anna, I lit two candles in memory of my mum & dad.
-I am not a religious person in any way at all but I do like to light a candle in their memory wherever I go on my travels, it was the two of them that first gave me my travel bug after all.
-After our short walk through the first part of the village we are led back to the coach & we are taken on to Finalborgo.
+Whilst in the Oratorio di Sant'Anna, I lit two candles in memory of my mum and dad.
+I am not a religious person in any way at all, but I do like to light a candle in their memory wherever I go on my travels.
+It was the two of them that first gave me my travel bug, after all.
+After our short walk through the first part of the village, we were led back to the coach, and we were taken to Finalborgo.

 Noli history.

-Noli was the ancient centre of the Ligurians, it was a Roman municipality.
+Noli was the ancient centre of the Ligurians, a Roman municipality.
 In the Middle Ages, it was a Byzantine base.
 Official documents of the eleventh century give an account of it with the name of Naboli.
-After passing into the hands of the Longobards who destroyed it in 641, it was completely rebuilt on the seashore.
+After passing into the hands of the Longobards, who destroyed it in 641, it was completely rebuilt on the seashore.

-Later converted into an important maritime centre, it participated in 1097 in the First Crusade, for which it received political privileges, but above all commercial privileges from the King of Jerusalem, Baldwin I, the feudal lord Boeth I, of Antioch & Tancred of Sicily.
+Later converted into an essential maritime centre, it participated in 1097 in the First Crusade, for which it received political privileges, but above all, commercial privileges from the King of Jerusalem, Baldwin I, the feudal lord Boeth I, of Antioch and Tancred of Sicily.
 It became the property of Bonifacio del Vasto.

 After its constitution as a free municipality in 1187, it was a fief of Henry II Del Carretto in 1193 until its constitution as an independent Republic.
-The Republic of Noli established important alliances with the Republic of Genoa in 1202, with which it fought against Pisa for commercial supremacy in the Tyrrhenian Sea & against Venice for maritime traffic in the Middle East.
+The Republic of Noli established essential alliances with the Republic of Genoa in 1202, with which it fought against Pisa for commercial supremacy in the Tyrrhenian Sea and against Venice for maritime traffic in the Middle East.

-Pressed between the municipalities of Savona & Finale Ligure, the former fief of the Marquis Del Carretto, it was equipped with fortifications & some seventy city towers that enclosed the village in a wall.
+Pressed between the municipalities of Savona and Finale Ligure, the former fief of the Marquis Del Carretto, it was equipped with fortifications and some seventy city towers that enclosed the village in a wall.

-The Republic of Noli in the eighteenth century became the object of the expansionist ambitions of the Dukes of Savoy, although it managed to remain allied to the Republic of Genoa.
-Occupied by Napoleonic troops in 1797, despite the heavy naval bombardment by the English fleet in 1795 against the French, it signed the new constitution that decreed the end of the Republic becoming part of the Ligurian Republic & the First French Empire, until its entry into the Kingdom of Sardinia in 1815.
-In 1861 it became part of the Kingdom of Italy.
+The Republic of Noli in the eighteenth century became the object of the expansionist ambitions of the Dukes of Savoy.
+However, it managed to remain allied to the Republic of Genoa.
+Occupied by Napoleonic troops in 1797, despite the heavy naval bombardment by the English fleet in 1795 against the French, it signed the new constitution that decreed the end of the Republic becoming part of the Ligurian Republic and the First French Empire until it entered into the Kingdom of Sardinia in 1815.
+In 1861, it became part of the Kingdom of Italy.

 Finalborgo, Liguria, Italy.

-Our second & final stop on the tour was Finalborgo.
-It was only a short drive from Noli & we again passed through some beautiful coastal villages on our way inland to Finalborgo.
-The coach dropped us in a small car park outside of Finalborgo & we walked the very short walk across the river to the walls of the village before going through to the village.
+Our second and final stop on the tour was Finalborgo.
+It was only a short drive from Noli, and we again passed through some beautiful coastal villages on our way inland to Finalborgo.
+The coach dropped us in a small car park outside of Finalborgo, and we walked a short walk across the river to the walls of the village before going through the village.

 Unfortunately, many of the people on the coach were all asking to be shown a public toilet that they could use.
 The tour was held up for no other reason than for many people to use the toilet.
-Even our tour guide was getting fed up waiting for everybody & after what seemed like nearly an hour everybody was ready to continue.
-Because of the delay our guide only had a brief time to show us the outside of the village walls & the main road entering the village through the fortified walls.
-She was able to point out a castle on the mountainside that was built by its once-Spanish rulers before telling us that we had 40 minutes to explore & to get back to the coach to return to the ship.
+Even our tour guide was getting fed up waiting for everybody, and after what seemed like nearly an hour, everybody was ready to continue.
+Because of the delay, our guide only had a brief time to show us the outside of the village walls and the main road entering the village through the fortified walls.
+She was able to point out a castle on the mountainside that was built by its once-Spanish rulers before telling us that we had 40 minutes to explore and to get back to the coach to return to the ship.

-I did manage to have a very quick walk around the first part of the village, taking photos & again planning to come back again for another visit sometime in the future.
-I had noticed that the cafes & bars were all advertising coffee & sandwiches at quite high prices & whilst most of the coach was queuing up to pay inflated prices for food, I walked back to a community centre that I had seen whilst everybody was using the toilet.
-The food & coffee here was very cheap & I had seen it sold my favourite Ginseng coffee as I passed by.
-I sat outside in a courtyard & was quickly served my Ginseng coffee.
-Realising I still had long enough for another coffee I ordered a cappuccino.
-Unfortunately for me, the majority of the staff were disabled & a little bit slow.
-The waiter took my order for cappuccino & my money but never returned with my drink.
-After waiting for a while I realised he wasn't coming back & had to go inside with the receipt & ask the lady running the community centre for my drink.
-She called another waiter who very slowly made me a beautiful cappuccino but by the time I got it, I had to gulp it down quickly & immediately return to the bus for the return journey to the ship.
-That said if you ever get to go to Finalborgo, go to the community centre & try a Ginseng Coffee, it is to die for.
+I managed to take a rapid walk around the first part of the village, taking photos and planning to come back again for another visit sometime in the future.
+I noticed that the cafes and bars were all advertising coffee and sandwiches at relatively high prices.
+While most of the coach was queuing up to pay inflated prices for food, I walked back to a community centre that I had seen whilst everybody was using the toilet.
+The food and coffee here were very cheap, and I had seen it sold my favourite Ginseng coffee as I passed by.
+I sat outside in a courtyard and was quickly served my Ginseng coffee.
+Realising I still had long enough for another coffee, I ordered a cappuccino.
+Unfortunately for me, the majority of the staff were disabled and a little bit slow.
+The waiter took my order for a cappuccino and my money but never returned with my drink.
+After waiting for a while, I realised he wasn't coming back.
+I had to go inside with the receipt and ask the lady running the community centre for my drink.
+She called another waiter who very slowly made me a beautiful cappuccino, but by the time I got it, I had to gulp it down quickly and immediately return to the bus for the return journey to the ship.
+That said, if you ever get to Finalborgo, go to the community centre and try a Ginseng Coffee.
+It is to die for.

 View my photos from Finalborgo.